alinos85/NodeReactDockerBasicApp/README.md

 # NodeReactDockerBasicApp
-Basic CRUD application to manage a list of customers using NodeJs,React,Docker
+Basic CRUD application to manage a list of customers using NodeJs,React,Docker and Mysql database